 Field & Green is an eatery in the heart of Te Aro, offering ‘european soul food' and beverages to match.
 We pride ourselves on great table service and can seat 50 people at a time.

-We're really thrilled to retain our one Hat at the 2017 Cuisine Good Food Awards.
+We're really thrilled to be awarded a One Hat for the third year running at the 2018 Cuisine Good Food Awards.

 "My food philosophy is to keep it simple and delicious - reach the peak of flavour."